initialed85/fred/pkg/api_client/docs/Log.md

 HasOutputIdObject returns a boolean if a field has been set.

-### GetReferencedByOutputLogidObjects
+### GetReferencedByOutputLogIdObjects

-`func (o *Log) GetReferencedByOutputLogidObjects() []Output`
+`func (o *Log) GetReferencedByOutputLogIdObjects() []Output`

-GetReferencedByOutputLogidObjects returns the ReferencedByOutputLogidObjects field if non-nil, zero value otherwise.
+GetReferencedByOutputLogIdObjects returns the ReferencedByOutputLogIdObjects field if non-nil, zero value otherwise.

-### GetReferencedByOutputLogidObjectsOk
+### GetReferencedByOutputLogIdObjectsOk

-`func (o *Log) GetReferencedByOutputLogidObjectsOk() (*[]Output, bool)`
+`func (o *Log) GetReferencedByOutputLogIdObjectsOk() (*[]Output, bool)`

-GetReferencedByOutputLogidObjectsOk returns a tuple with the ReferencedByOutputLogidObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetReferencedByOutputLogIdObjectsOk returns a tuple with the ReferencedByOutputLogIdObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReferencedByOutputLogidObjects
+### SetReferencedByOutputLogIdObjects

-`func (o *Log) SetReferencedByOutputLogidObjects(v []Output)`
+`func (o *Log) SetReferencedByOutputLogIdObjects(v []Output)`

-SetReferencedByOutputLogidObjects sets ReferencedByOutputLogidObjects field to given value.
+SetReferencedByOutputLogIdObjects sets ReferencedByOutputLogIdObjects field to given value.

-### HasReferencedByOutputLogidObjects
+### HasReferencedByOutputLogIdObjects

-`func (o *Log) HasReferencedByOutputLogidObjects() bool`
+`func (o *Log) HasReferencedByOutputLogIdObjects() bool`

-HasReferencedByOutputLogidObjects returns a boolean if a field has been set.
+HasReferencedByOutputLogIdObjects returns a boolean if a field has been set.

-### SetReferencedByOutputLogidObjectsNil

-`func (o *Log) SetReferencedByOutputLogidObjectsNil(b bool)`

- SetReferencedByOutputLogidObjectsNil sets the value for ReferencedByOutputLogidObjects to be an explicit nil

-### UnsetReferencedByOutputLogidObjects
-`func (o *Log) UnsetReferencedByOutputLogidObjects()`

-UnsetReferencedByOutputLogidObjects ensures that no value is present for ReferencedByOutputLogidObjects, not even an explicit nil
 ### GetUpdatedAt

 `func (o *Log) GetUpdatedAt() time.Time`